 Wipe often with warm sudsy water and a soft cloth or sponge.
+The control panel may be cleaned with a soft soapy cloth or spray glass cleaner.

 For stubborn soil, boil a cup of water in the oven for 2 or 3 minutes.
 Steam will soften the soil.